Bohdan Pawłowicz

 Young Adulthood

-From October 1923 to March 1924, he lived in Curitiba in the State of Paraná, where among other activities, he directed a Scout instruction course for Polish teachers.
+From October 1923 to March 1924, he lived in Curitiba in the State of Paraná, and worked in cooperation with the Association of Sports Societies in the field of scouting, conducting, among other things, an instructor course alongside the course for Polish teachers in Curitiba.

 Professional Career in Poland